We provide proactive planning and coordination for complex, tax-sensitive financial situations in the following areas:

 Throughout their formative years, children challenge parents’ definitions of fairness.
 In some households, fair means equal shares.
 Others take a “we love you all the same but give according to need” approach.

-Find a personal financial advisor near you, and start living the life you want.
 With over 240 advisors in 70+ offices across 30 states, you can find an advisor near you to create a financial plan tailored to your personal goals.

 United Capital does not provide tax or legal advice.
 Estate planning can involve a complex web of tax rules and regulations.
 Please consider the counsel of an experienced tax or legal professional before implementing any strategy.